 What to consider when doing 360 feedback

-It’s counterproductive to ask questions that compare different employees.
+Avoid posing questions that draw comparisons between different employees, as this approach can be counterproductive.
 Even when the feedback is positive, the comparative tone can be harmful.
 These types of questions can create rivalry and a lack of motivation among your workforce.
-Questionnaires should also be free from vague, generalising or sexist questions and statements.
-Stick to concrete facts and ask questions in an unbiased tone.
+Ensure that your questionnaires steer clear of vague, generalizing, or sexist inquiries and statements.
+Instead, focus on seeking concrete facts and frame your questions in an unbiased tone for more effective and fair feedback.

 How to effectively use the results